ManikMaity/Learn-ReactJS/broCode-react/README.md

 export default App

 ```
-4. One conponet func can only return one html element but we can add multiple clild element.
+4. One component function can only return one HTML element, but we can add multiple child elements.
-5. We can write header like this also (shorthand) -
+5. We can write a header like this also (shorthand):
 ```js
 <Header/>
 ```

-6. Because jsx fucntion only return one componet so, it will give error if we try to return two component.
+6. Because JSX function only returns one component, it will give an error if we try to return two components.
-7. To solve this we can use jsx fragments(<>...</>) like this -
+7.To solve this, we can use JSX fragments` (<>...</>)` like this:
 ```js
 function App() {
   return(